karptonite/geekcache/README.md

 [![Build Status](https://travis-ci.org/karptonite/geekcache.svg)](https://travis-ci.org/karptonite/geekcache)

 GeeKCache is a wrapper for Memcached with tags, soft invalidation, memoization, and regeneration through callbacks.
-It is fully tested and easily extendable.
+It is free (MIT licences), fully tested and easily extendable.
+It also beta, so all disclaimers regarding using beta software in production apply, especially regarding functional changes, but it is in active use on http://boardgamegeek.com.

 Installation
 ------------